Big Oil undermines U.N. climate goals with $50 billion of new projects - report

 Benchmark crude futures were trading at around $62 per barrel on Thursday.

-(Reporting by Ron Bousso; Editing by Susan Fenton)
+(Reporting by Ron Bousso, additional reporting by Jennifer Hiller in Houston; Editing by Susan Fenton and Louise Heavens)

 By Ron Bousso